QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/others/threads.md

 #### Repeat a task every XXX seconds

-See also life-cycle aware coroutines.
+See also the lifecycle-aware coroutines.

 ```kotlin
 while (true) {